mvolkmann/MyUnixEnv/notes/VueNotes.md

     ],
 ```

-To add the ability to run Jest and Cypress tests to an existing Vue project
+To add the ability to run Jest tests to an existing Vue project
 that was created by the CLI, but without requesting use of Jest:

 - `npm install @vue/test-utils`
-- `npm install @vue/cli-plugin-e2e-cypress`
 - `npm install @vue/cli-plugin-unit-jest`
 - `npm install babel-core`
 - `npm install babel-jest`